artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

 7. The program will first compile and then debugging will start.
 To control your debugging session, you can use the debugging toolbar which appears near the top of the editor ![image](https://github.com/user-attachments/assets/b666211d-c428-4c5d-8df6-f0b309e4e02b).
 PlatformIO sets a temporary breakpoint at the beginning of the ```main``` function.
 Click on the ```Continue``` button ![image](https://github.com/user-attachments/assets/716c76d4-6af0-4d86-908b-0bf5726707b9) to run the program.
 Now toggle the switches on the Nexys A7 FPGA board and view as the corresponding LEDs light up.

+Once you've tested the previous program, proceed to test Exercise 4 (available [below](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab1/README.md#exercise-4)) on the FPGA board.
+Follow the same instructions provided above for the RVfpga-Whisper simulator, but ensure you comment out the line ```debug_tool = whisper``` in the ```platformio.ini``` file.

 ## Using RIPES in the virtual machine
 [Ripes](https://github.com/mortbopet/Ripes) is a visual computer architecture simulator and assembly code editor created for the RISC-V instruction set architecture.
 It has the following features: